jorge07/hollywood/docs/concepts/module-context.md

 ### Drive by example

-Following the Guide, the next step will be create your first Domain Bounded Context module.
+Following the Guide, the next step will be to create your first Bounded Context module.
 Let's say it's `CustomerModule`, your structure will look like:

 ```mermaid